ojogu/X-bookmark-Management-/README.md

 # xfeeds API

 ## Overview
+xfeeds: AI-Powered X Bookmarks Manager xfeeds is an intelligent web application that transforms how users organize, discover, and interact with their X (formerly Twitter) bookmarks.

-xfeeds is a backend API service built with Python using the FastAPI framework.
-It provides a robust system for managing X (formerly Twitter) bookmarks by leveraging OAuth 2.0 for authentication and Celery for asynchronous processing of background tasks.
+This is achieved through AI-powered agents that understand, categorize, and enhance bookmarked content.
+The backend API service is built with Python using the FastAPI framework, leveraging OAuth 2.0 for secure authentication and Celery for efficient asynchronous processing of background tasks, docker for containerization.

 ## Features
+- **Intelligent Organization**: Automatically categorizes bookmarks using AI understanding of content
+- **Semantic Search**: Find bookmarks using natural language queries through the web app
+- **Enhanced Productivity**: Transform bookmarks from a "black hole" into an intelligent knowledge base
+- **Clean Architecture**: Backend-first design enables future frontend flexibility and potential API expansion

 ## Tools